-1 We cannot escape the penalty due for sin.
-The Scriptures say, that if we deny Christ, "he also will deny us."
-2 Divine Love corrects and governs man.
-Men may parden, but this divine Principle alone reforms the Pardon and Sinner.
-God is not separate from the wisdemented dom He bestows.
+- 3 Divine Love corrects and governs man.
+Men may pardon, but this divine Principle alone reforms the sinner.
+God is not separate from the wis- - dom He bestows.
 The talents He gives we must improve.
-Calling on Him to forgive our work must improve.
-Calling on Him to forgive our work badly done or left undone, implies the vain supposition that we have nothing to do but to ask pardon, and that afterwards we shall be free to repeat the offence.

-To cause suffering as the result of sin, is the means 12 of destroying sin.
+Calling on Him to forgive our work badly done or left undone, implies the vain supposition - 9 that we have nothing to do but to ask pardon, and that afterwards we shall be free to repeat the offence. - To cause suffering as the result of sin, is the means of destroying sin.
 Every supposed pleasure in sin will furnish more than its equivalent of pain, until belief in material life and sin is destroyed.
-To reach 15 heaven, the harmony of being, we must understand the divine Principle of being.
+To reach - heaven, the harmony of being, we must understand the divine Principle of being.